FAQ's About Physicals

 Special Education Physical - required every 3 years

 Q: What is the process for signing up for Athletic Physicals?

 All athletes (fall, winter and spring) are encouraged to receive their physicals in May or June during the dates scheduled at NTI, the middle school and the high school.
 Physicals will not be accepted from private physicians; athletic physicals must be given by the district's health care provider.
-A parent/guardian must first complete a Pre-Participation Evaluation form before a physical will be administered.
+A parent/guardian must first complete a Pre-Participation Form before a physical will be administered.
 This form cannot be filled out until 30 days prior to your scheduled physical.
-The form is available in the Nurse's Office.
 When your child signs up for their physical, with the school nurse, they will then be given an appointment date and time.

 Q: What is requested regarding the dental certificates?

 As part of your child’s requirements for school, a dental certificate will be requested the same years a physical examination is required.
 Please have your dentist complete the dental certificate and return it to the school nurse.

 Q: At what age are working papers needed and what is required in order to obtain working papers?